A global collaboration of photographers, the food sovereignty movement, NGO’s, charitable organisations and ethical businesses.

-Three years in the making, We Feed the World has seen countless numbers of volunteers, partners and organizations involved throughout the journey.
-We thank you all for your hard work, time and commitment to celebrating the farmers who feed us all.
+Throughout it’s journey, We Feed the World saw countless numbers of volunteers, partners and organisations.
+We thank all involved for their hard work, time and commitment to celebrating the farmers who feed us all.
 Click on the drop down menu to find out more about the photographers involved in We Feed the World.